-Judge weighs appointing third party to sift through Cohen client documents
+Judge weighs appointing third party to sift through Michael Cohen’s client documents

 District Judge Kimba Wood surprised some court-watchers even by saying she was open to that possibility in the dispute between the Justice Department and Michael Cohen, but ended the Monday afternoon hearing without deciding.

-That possibility was overshadowed though by the disclosure that Fox News Channel host Sean Hannity was the third of the three clients whose communications Mr. Cohen wanted to shield by asserting attorney-client privilege.
+That possibility was overshadowed though by the disclosure that Fox News host Sean Hannity was the third of the three clients whose communications Mr. Cohen wanted to shield by asserting attorney-client privilege.

 The government contends the documents and other records confiscated by the FBI are critical to its investigation into whether Mr. Cohen suppressed negative media coverage of Mr. Trump before the 2016 presidential election.